An essay on the economic effects of a falling dollar.

 - AD will be lower or increase at a slower rate.

 3. Manufacturers have increased incentives to cut costs.
-Therefore a devaluation will help reduce EU inflation.· This could cause a recession but evidence suggest EU growth is more resilient and the ECB have said a cut in interest rates is not necessary at the moment.
+Therefore a devaluation will help reduce EU inflation.
+This could cause a recession but evidence suggest EU growth is more resilient and the ECB have said a cut in interest rates is not necessary at the moment.

 It also depends on why the dollar is falling.

 - If the dollar is falling due to higher inflation – then the US may not be benefitting from improved competitiveness.
+In this case, the fall in the value of the dollar is a reflection of economic weakness.

-- If the dollar is falling due to a cut in US interest rates – then this maybe a double cause of rising aggregate demand.
+- If the dollar is falling due to a cut in US interest rates – then this may be a double cause of rising aggregate demand.
 Lower interest rates boost consumer spending and lower exchange rates boost export demand.